 Roasted Pecan Vinaigrette is a recipe my son Chris “obtained” (aka asked for) when he was dining at Gumbo Shop in New Orleans.
-When we were making plans for out New Year’s Eve cook together dinner, he offered to make this as the first course salad and I must say, it was delicious.
+When we were making plans for our New Year’s Eve cook together dinner, he offered to make this as the first-course salad and I must say, it was delicious.

 This is a bold, slightly thick, tangy dressing

 I find that most, if not all, salad dressings, contain too much oil.
 So we cut the oil in half.
 It was the perfect amount of oil and made a VERY flavorful, slightly thick, tangy, dressing.
 For our dinner we served this Roasted Pecan Vinaigrette tossed with some fresh baby spinach and dried cranberries.
 The combination was awesome.
 Chris tells me he generally just serves it on mixed greens, and today I had it for lunch, with a bit of fresh spinach, chopped Romaine lettuce and fresh julienned apple slices…a sprinkle of bleu cheese made it a great lunch salad.
 Add a little sliced roasted chicken???